Skip to content

 Note that zsh-abbr does not lint the imported abbreviations.
 An effort is made to correctly wrap the expansion in single or double quotes, but it is possible that importing will add an abbreviation with a quotation mark problem in the expansion.
 It is up to the user to double-check the result before taking further actions.

-Use --dry-run to see what would result, without making any actual changes.
+Use --dry-run to check what the result would be without making any actual changes.

 Will skip, with a warning, if the alias has the same name as a command or an existing abbreviation.
 To add in spite of the warning, use --force.
 To silence the warning, use --quieter.